open-ephys/gui-docs/source/User-Manual/Plugins/Mean-Spike-Rate.rst

 - **Active Spike Channels:** The spike channels to include in the mean spike rate calculation.

-- **Inactive Spike Channels:** The spike channels to exclude from the mean spike rate calculation.
+- **Spike Channel Scroll Bar:** Scrolls through the list of incoming spike channels for the active input stream.

-- **Output:** The continuous channel to output the mean spike rate onto.
+- **Output Channel:** The continuous channel to output the mean spike rate onto.
 The mean spike rate will overwrite the contents of this channel.

 - **Time Constant** (ms): The time constant of the exponentially weighted moving average used to estimate the mean spike rate.